drug-design/course/docs/chapters/conformational-analysis-examples.md

 #### Trans-decalin

-Trans-decalin has only one chair-chair conformation, it cannot invert to an alternative chair-chair conformation like cis decalin.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/trans-decalin-844d9407'><i class='fa fa-play' aria-hidden='true'></i></button>Trans-decalin has only one chair-chair conformation, it cannot invert to an alternative chair-chair conformation like cis decalin.
 Chair-boat and boat-boat conformations of trans decalin are theoretically possible but they have considerable higher energies.

 ![](https://media.drugdesign.org/course/conformational-analysis-examples/snap_v1_b6_5_1_4.png){: loading=lazy }

 ### Interactions of Aromatic Rings

-Two benzene moieties have preferred interactions; some of them are illustrated here (note the offset stacking and the almost perpendicular orientations).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis-examples/interactions-aromatic-rings-626bd9a6'><i class='fa fa-play' aria-hidden='true'></i></button>Two benzene moieties have preferred interactions; some of them are illustrated here (note the offset stacking and the almost perpendicular orientations).
 Aromatic stacking is an important component in interactions in proteins and in DNA base pairs interactions.
 *[moieties]: Fragments, functional groups or portions of chemical compounds.